DCOR-dev/ckanext-dcor_depot/README.rst

      ckan append-resource /path/to/file dataset_id --delete-source

-Please make sure that the necessary file permissions are given in ``/data``.

-In 2023, it was decided that the huge block storage of DCOR should be replaced with an S3-compatible object store, because block storage does not scale well.
-This partially deprecates some of the commands above which might be removed or modified to support object storage directly.

 - CLI for migrating data from block storage to an S3-compatible object storage service.
 For this, the following configuration keys must be specified in